cunnie/writings/i_am_become_forever.md

 were union.
 If they were union it was next to impossible to get rid of them.
 With him, you need to be careful — you don't want to give him grounds for a lawsuit when he's dismissed.
-You want to make it look like we've been fair and even-handed, and we dismisshim for performance reasons.
+You want to make it look like we've been fair and even-handed and that we dismissed him for performance reasons.
 It has to look fair, that we followed procedures.
-It works like this: you know this guy is bad news;
+It works like this: you know this guy is bad news; I know this guy is bad news, and the guy probably suspects he's bad news.
-I know this guy is bad news, and the guy probably suspects he's bad news.
 He does more harm than good to the corporation.
 But knowing someone is bad news isn't quantifiable, it doesn't lend itself as a reason to dismiss.
 We can't write 'Bad News' on a piece of paper, stick it in his personnel file, and then dismiss him.
 Instead, we play the game: we set performance expectations, show